Advanced Standing Program

 Advanced Standing Curriculum

-Our ASAP MSW program is 43 credit hours and begins in the summer semester (June).
-You can complete the program full time in three semesters, or part time in two years.
+Our ASAP MSW program is 43 credit hours and begins in the Summer semester (June).
+You can complete the program full-time in one year (three semesters), or part-time in two years (six semesters).
 The ASAP MSW program is available at the Columbus campus or online.